jefersonsilva01/Quadra/README.md

 ## About project

-you can see a version of this readme in Portuguese [here](https://github.com/jefersonsilva01/Quadra/blob/main/README-pt_BR.md)
+You can see a version of this readme in Portuguese [here](https://github.com/jefersonsilva01/Quadra/blob/main/README-pt_BR.md).

 This project is a web page inspired by the design of the Tesla website, but dedicated to the iconic Quadra Turbo-R V-Tech car from the game Cyberpunk 2077.
 The objective is to provide a visual and informative experience for fans of the game, highlighting the features and futuristic aesthetics of the vehicle.

-You can see a demo [Here](https://quadra-68d1b71920b6.herokuapp.com/);
+You can see a demo [Here](https://quadra-68d1b71920b6.herokuapp.com/).

 ## Features